gusreid/gus-reid/content/about.md

 As we become more aligned with - *and centred in* - our being and essential nature we become more confident, competent and graceful - the world begins to open up for us and shit just works right!

 I'm passionate about movement; not only as a therapeutic tool, but as vehicle for inner transformation.
-And I'm on a mission to share the revelatory potential of movement to awaken the wisdom of the body.
+And it's my joy to share the revelatory potential of movement to awaken the wisdom of the body.

 <!-- ![alt text](/images/58.png) -->